The Aged Care Workforce Remote Accord

-The Aged Care Workforce Remote Accord is made up of a group of employers delivering aged care services in remote and very remote areas of Australia.
-Our national Project Officer is based at UnitingCare Australia in Canberra, and our Leadership Group currently includes Chris Hall from Juniper and Ken Markwell from Australian Unity, Zell Dodd from Yadu Health Aboriginal Corporation, Tamra Bridges from BlueCare, and Phillip Luck from the Roper Gulf Regional Council, as well as remote service delivery expert Phillip Luck, and remote aged care experts Mark Diamond and Praveen Gopal.
+The Aged Care Workforce Remote Accord is made up of a group of employers and experts delivering aged care services in remote and very remote areas of Australia.
+Our national Executive Officer is based at UnitingCare Australia in Canberra, and our Leadership Group currently includes Chris Hall from Juniper, Ken Markwell from Australian Unity, Zell Dodd from Yadu Health Aboriginal Corporation, Tamra Bridges from SilverChain, and Wendy Hubbard from ARRCS, as well as remote service delivery expert Phillip Luck, and remote aged care experts Mark Diamond and Praveen Gopal.

 The Remote Accord was established following the release of the ‘A Matter of Care’ report by the Aged Care Workforce Strategy Taskforce in 2018, which recognised the unique needs of remote aged care workers and providers.